 5. Personal competency

-Several key best practices show why managing change is a necessary personal competency at many levels in the organization.
+Several key best practices show why managing change is necessary as a personal competency at many levels in the organization.
 Prosci's biennial Best Practices in Change Management research studies consistently identify the role of the primary sponsor as the number one contributor to successful changes.
 The sponsor's role includes actively and visibly participating with the project team, building a coalition of sponsorship with peers and other managers, and communicating directly with employees about the need for change.
 However, fulfilling these roles does not come naturally for many senior leaders.
 Even the best leaders in an organization may need support, training and coaching on how to be an effective sponsor.
-The same holds true for managers and supervisors when it comes time to fulfill the role of coach, communicator and resistance manager when changes are introduced.
+The same holds true for people managers when it comes time to fulfill the role of coach, communicator and resistance manager when changes are introduced.

 Project team members can also build personal competencies related to managing change.
 Even the Project Management Institute has started to add managing the human component of change to the body of project management skills.

-A final element of organizational change competency is the collective individual competencies built throughout the organization, from the person sitting at the very top all the way down to front-line supervisors and employees.
+A final element of organizational change competency is the collective individual competencies built throughout the organization, from the person sitting at the very top all the way down to front-line employees.
 Change management competency shows up across the entire organization, and must be managed both from the organizational and the personal perspective.

 Enterprise Change Management Is the Future